jhan15/hand_gesture_detection/README.md

 </p>

 Functionalities included in the project are:
-1. Hand detection;
+1. Hand detection.
-2. Hand gesture detection;
+2. Hand gesture detection.
 3. Volume control using hand gestures.

 ## Requirements